Jonah-Musanyana/yukon-test/README.md

-# Student Teacher Mgmt System
+# Student Teacher Management System

 A Web application to create, update, read and delete students and teachers